-Inlet - A surface connection to a closed drain.
+Inlet - A surface connection to a closed drainpipe or pipe network.
 A structure at the diversion of a conduit.
-The upstream end of any structure through which water may flow.
+The upstream end of any structure through which water may flow; also known as "catchments" or "catch basins"

 Karst - A type of topography or landscape characterized by surface depressions, sinkholes, rock pinnacles/uneven bedrock surface, steep-sided hills, underground drainage and caves.
 Karst is formed on carbonate rocks, such as limestone, dolomites, marble and sometimes gypsum.